Review artistic work Ellie Munten tags: painting, installation

 The paintings of Ellie Munten encourage to complete the current situation, where it appears that a decisive influence is caused by the individual mood or attitude of the observer.
 The vagueness, and the contradiction of the interpretation are discussed as a paradox, whereby the selected titles underline the freedom of decision.

-The outside, the outside world and also the factor time, which influence the inside, are according to Ellie Munten of the same significance as the human inner forces that have their influence on mans behaviour.
+The outside, the outside world and also the factor time, which influence the inside, are according to Ellie Munten of the same significance as the human inner forces that have their influence on mans behavior.
 Her works of art are to be seen as mirrors, which translate this interaction into an expressive form.

 Ellie Muntens works of art, unique in terms of art history, show us wondering as a stable factor of human being